Michael Sheridan (musician)

 Michael Sheridan is an Australian guitarist.
-Having played and recorded with an array of artists his versatility in original music spans the styles of rock, jazz/punk, industrial, metal, and sonic art including glitch & noise.
-He has released solo works such as Scaleshack, Digital Jamming and collaborations with Nicholas Littlemore and associates.
-He has been a member of several bands since 1975 including No (1987–1989) with Ollie Olsen and Marie Hoy, which were described as "One of Australias most compelling stage acts incorporating speed metal, hip hop and electro funk".
+Having played and recorded with an array of artists his versatility in original music spans the styles of rock, jazz, punk, industrial, metal, and sonic art including glitch and noise.
+He has released solo works such as Scaleshack and Digital Jamming, and collaborations with Nicholas Littlemore and associates.
+He has been a member of several bands since 1975, including No (1987–1989) with Ollie Olsen and Marie Hoy, which were described as "One of Australia's most compelling stage acts incorporating speed metal, hip hop and electro funk".
 In 1989 he followed Olsen to join Max Q with Michael Hutchence of INXS on vocals.